If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 It was clear from the beginning that this was going to be one of the highlights of our trip to Vietnam.
 I think the pictures below speak for themselves.
 The limestone mountains and green hills were amazing to drive through.
 The weather was decent – it was cloudy but dry – so we were able to shoot some amazing pictures.

-Some restaurants also served dog food, to the horror of my girlfriend.
+Some restaurants also served dog food, to the horror of Rachel.
 We were more than okay with just eating our basic fried rice! 🙂

 Anyway, the first day of our Ha Giang motorbike loop was great, and we were looking forward to the remainder of the trip!

 Day 17: Riding the motorbike from Yen Minh to Dong Van

 Our 17th day in Vietnam and 2nd day on the Ha Giang motorbike loop took us all the way to the North pole of Vietnam!

 We headed off early in the morning again, and the weather was, unfortunately, looking worse.
 It was a lot more cloudy than the day before and drizzling with a bit of rain.
 Luckily, we had expected this type of weather and had bought thick ponchos.
 These kept us warm and dry throughout the morning.